 This is a tendency to search for and interpret the information by confirming our beliefs and hypothesis.

-Typically, in testing world, am sure that we would have situations where we thought that one specific developer’s code by default would have more defects when compared to the others and hence we would have spent a lot of time on testing the module developed by him.
+Typically, in the testing world, I am sure that we would have situations where we thought that one specific developer’s code by default would have more defects when compared to the others and hence we would have spent a lot of time testing the module developed by him.